dcl-2019-01/curriculum/docs/manip-scoped-2.md

 In the *Scoped verb basics* reading, you learned about the `_at` and `_all` variants of `mutate()`, `transmute()`, `summarize()`, `select()`, and `rename()`.

 In this reading, you'll learn about scoped verbs that use **predicate functions**.
 First, you'll learn about the third suffix, `_if`.
-Then, you'll learn abut the scoped variants of `filter()`.
+Then, you'll learn about the scoped variants of `filter()`.

 \_if
 ----